jacorbal/pynfact/doc/userdoc/document-syntax.rst

 Posts can be ``private``.
 This means that the post will be generated, but will not be referenced in any index in the website.

+By default, a page will be linked to the navigation bar, after the blog main features and before the feed link.
+If you want a page not to be linked in such a way, set ``nav`` (or ``navigate``) to "no".
+The name of the blog author is automatically a link to a page with filename ``about.md``.
+Because of that, it'll be a good idea to set the navigation of this page to "no".
+There are many reasons for not wanting a page to appear at the navigation bar, for example, in case of referencing it from a blog post, and only from that post.

 +----------------------------------------------------------------------------+
 | **NOTE.**  In future versions, some tags will be expanded to pages,        |
 | and more tags will be included:                                            |